AnonVG/AnonMod/README.md

 ## Installation Methods

 ### Quick instalation
+**NOTE: DO NOT USE THIS INSTALATION METHOD RIGHT NOW, THE CLIENT DEV HAS DISSABLED THE VENGE.IO MOD FEATURE.
+WHEN IT IS RE-ENABLED, USE THIS INSTALATION METHOD**

 1. Right click [this link](https://github.com/AnonVG/AnonMod/releases/download/v2.2.0/Anon_Mod_V2.zip "this link") and click **copy link**
 2. Open your Venge.io Client
 3. Click on the **settings** page